 Please contact Anne Dooley for more information: firstname.lastname@example.org or stop by the Religious Education Office Mon.-Thurs.
 10:00 am - 6:00 pm.

-LOOKING FOR WAYS TO GIVE BACK THIS SEASON?
+LOOKING FOR WAYS TO GIVE BACK?

 If so, All Care Hospice needs you!
 All Care Hospice is currently seeking caring, compassionate people to offer comfort and support to our patients and families through companionship.
 As part of the care team, volunteers serve a vital role in affecting the quality of our patients’ lives.
 All Care Hospice serves the North Shore, Merrimack Valley and Greater Boston.
 Volunteer opportunities available close to home!